Afterlife (video game): Reception

 Afterlife received "favorable" reviews according to the review aggregation website GameRankings.
 A Next Generation critic called the game "a title that will immediately attract anyone who was even mildly amused by the mother of all sim-builders, SimCity", and praised the vast number of options and responsibilities, the characters, and the complex government.
 They also made similar praises of the PC version, but with a lower score.

 Michael Stemmle noted that in spite of a small budget, the sales of Afterlife were still low enough to not turn a profit.

 Tim Carter in Computer Gaming World called Afterlife "a well-designed simulation that adds a lot of new twists to a successful genre."
 He praised the game for its humor, variety, and systems, while criticizing it for its "completely inadequate documentation."

 Pyramid magazine reviewed Afterlife and stated that "Welcome to Afterlife.
 You assume the role of a Demiurge, appointed to run Heaven and Hell for a planet inhabited by EMBOs (Ethically Mature Biological Organisms) with a culture similar to ours.
 Your job is to zone space for punishments and rewards.
 To this end you are given money, undeveloped astral territory, and advisors to assist you."

 Macworld gave Afterlife its 1996 "Best Simulation Game" award.

-In a critical reappraisal in 2014, PC Gamer writer Richard Cobbett looked back on Afterlife writing that the game represented a unique idea “trapped in little more than a clone of SimCity 2000.”
-He argued “it's one of LucasArts' least-remembered games for a reason, being neither good nor bad, but a definite wasted opportunity.”
+In a critical reappraisal in 2014, PC Gamer writer Richard Cobbett looked back on Afterlife writing that the game represented a unique idea "trapped in little more than a clone of SimCity 2000."
+He argued "it's one of LucasArts' least-remembered games for a reason, being neither good nor bad, but a definite wasted opportunity."

-In 2023, Aftermath writer Chris Pearson revisited Afterlife and reflected on its impact after finally unlocking all the game's structures 27 years after its release.
+In 2023, Aftermath writer Chris Person revisited Afterlife and reflected on its impact after finally unlocking all the game's structures 27 years after its release.
 He called it "complicated and counter-intuitive" yet "wildly funny and structurally fascinating in a way that no other game is."